📍 Serving Hartford & All of Greater Hartford

 Municipal Tax Collector

-Property tax delinquency, payment plans, in-rem tax foreclosure
+Property tax delinquency, payment plans, tax sale & lien foreclosure

 Statewide Legal Services of Connecticut